 Limited Staff; Third Party Relationship.
 In view of the early stage of the Company and its research and development programs, the Company has restricted hiring to research and development scientists and a small administrative staff and has made limited investments in marketing, product sales and regulatory compliance resources.
 The Company has certain key academic collaborations relating to the research, development and commercialization of its potential products.
 Therefore, the Company may be dependent upon the subsequent success of these outside parties in performing their responsibilities.
 In addition, the Company may enter into additional arrangements with corporate and academic collaborators and others to research, develop or commercialize potential products.
-There can be no assurance that the Company will be able to establish any such arrangements or that they will be successful.
-Failure to enter into any such arrangements that in the future might be necessary could have a material adverse effect on the Company's business.
+There can be no assurance that the Company will be able to establish any such arrangements that in the future might be necessary could have a material adverse effect on the Company's business.

 Risk of Product Liability; Limited Product Liability Insurance; Environmental Matters.
 The testing, marketing and sale of human health care products entails an inherent risk of allegations of product liability, and there can be no assurance that substantial product liability claims will not be asserted against the Company.
-The Company has obtained limited amounts of insurance relating to There can be no assurance that the Company will be able to its clinical trials. obtain or maintain insurance on acceptable terms for its clinical and commercial activities or that any insurance obtained will provide adequate protection against potential liabilities.
+The Company has obtained limited amounts of insurance relating to its clinical trials.
+There can be no assurance that the Company will be able to obtain or maintain insurance on acceptable terms for its clinical and commercial activities or that any insurance obtained will provide adequate protection against potential liabilities.
 Moreover, the Company is subject to federal, state and local laws and regulations governing the use, generation, manufacture, storage, handling and disposal of certain materials and wastes.
 The Company's research and development processes involve the limited, controlled use of hazardous and radioactive materials.
-The Company believes its safety procedures for handling and disposing of such materials comply believes its safety procedures prescribed by such laws and regulations, but the risk of accidental contamination or injury to the Company's employees or others from these materials cannot be eliminated.
-In the event of such an accident, the Company could be held highly for environments that regulations and any could be held highly for environments. could be held liable for any damages that result, and any such liability could exceed the resources of the Company.
+The Company believes its safety procedures for handling and disposing of such materials comply with the standards prescribed by such laws and regulations, but the risk of accidental contamination or injury to the Company's employees or others from these materials cannot be eliminated.
+In the event of such an accident, the Company could be held liable for any damages that result, and any such liability could exceed the resources of the Company.
 Although the Company believes it is in compliance in all material respects with applicable environmental laws and regulations and currently does not expect to make material capital expenditures for environmental control facilities in the near-term, there can be no assurance that the Company will not be required to incur significant costs to comply with environmental laws and regulations in the future, or that the operations, business or assets of the Company may not be materially adversely affected by current or future environmental laws or regulations.